Skip to main content

 • Oregonians are invited to weigh in on the rule and may attend RAC meetings, provide written comments, or testify during a public hearing.

 After a proposed rule has been approved and filed with the Secretary of State, that rule becomes adopted.
-Sign up to receive rulemaking email updates here.
+Sign up to receive rulemaking email updates here, or you can review our calendar of forecasted rulemaking here.

 Proposed Rules